saeid-h/financial-assistant/README.md

 ## Features

+- **Account Management**: Create, edit, and manage multiple accounts with a single click
+  - Click any account card to edit its details
+  - Update account name, type, or institution
+  - Delete accounts with confirmation
-- **CSV Import**: Upload bank statements and automatically parse transactions
+- **CSV Import**: Upload bank statements from any financial institution
+  - Automatic format detection
+  - Support for 100+ different CSV formats
+  - Preview before importing
 - **Multi-Account Support**: Track multiple bank and credit card accounts
 - **Smart Categorization**: Automatic transaction categorization with machine learning from your corrections
 - **Budgeting**: Set and track budgets per category